tomkowz/MemesBrowser-Network-Layer-Demo/README.md

 All base classes are placed in */Network* directory.

-Files for supporting a specific backend (Memes Backend in this case) are placed in */Memes Backend* directory
+Files for supporting a specific backend (Memes Backend in this case) are placed in */Memes Backend* directory.

-You can easily support many backend and endpoints.
+You can easily support many backends and endpoints.